Board of Education Member Career Guide

 Step Two: Get Certified to Teach In-State

 Every state handles things differently, but the basics are the same.
-You’ll need: (1) a bachelor’s degree; (2) complete a student-teaching program; (3) pass Praxis in your subject matter; and (4) a criminal and professional background check.
+You’ll need to: (1) earn a bachelor’s degree; (2) complete a student-teaching program; (3) pass the Praxis exam in your subject matter; and (4) pass a criminal and professional background check.

 Step Three: Master’s Degree